Bright Debris Disk Candidates Observed with AKARI/Far-Infrared Surveyor (FIS): Properties of Debris Disks and Host Stars

-where $L_{\rm ir}$ is the infrared luminosity estimated by the fitted infrared black body model.
+where $L_{\rm ir}$ is the IR luminosity estimated by the fitted IR blackbody model.
 The stellar luminosity $L_\star$ is calculated from the best-fit Kurucz model.
 The uncertainties of $f_{\rm d}$ can be estimated by a combination of the uncertainties in the temperatures $\sigma_{T_d}$ and normalization.
-The typical uncertainty of $f_{\rm d}$ is 14\% for our sample.
+The typical uncertainty of $f_{\rm d}$ is 0.14 for our sample.

 We plot the distribution of the $f_{\rm d}$ in Figure \ref{dusthist}(c).
-Our sample spends a large range of $f_{\rm d}$, $0.15 <f_{\rm d}<5\times 10^{-5}$, with a median value of 0.0016.
-Limited by the sensitivity of the \fis, the distribution itself should not be taken too seriously because disks with low $f_{\rm d}$ can only be detected by \fis\ only for very bright nearby stars, resulting a distribution strongly biased to the higher $f_{\rm d}$.
+Our sample spends a large range of $f_{\rm d}$, $1.04\times 10^{-5}<f_{\rm d}<0.06$, with a median value of $1.18\times 10^{-3}$.
+Limited by the sensitivity of the \fis, the distribution itself should not be taken too seriously because disks with low $f_{\rm d}$ can be detected by \fis\ only for very bright nearby stars, resulting a distribution strongly biased to the higher $f_{\rm d}$.